stevhens/iOS-CoviNews-MVVM/README.md

-# Covid19Tracking - MVVM
+# CoviNews - MVVM

-Covid19 Tracking App is an app to show the current covid tracking data in the US, the datas are the state, total cases, death count, and hospitalized count.
+CoviNews is Covid19 Tracking App to show the current covid tracking data in the US, the datas are the state, total cases, death count, and hospitalized count.

 ### What's used in this project:
 * MVVM Architecture